Is China worth the trouble?

 Then, last winter, the coronavirus hit.
 And Wolf, like many in the outdoor industry, felt just how inextricably his fortunes remain tied to China.

 The contagion all but shuttered the country for weeks, including its border with Vietnam and the flow of raw materials and components Wolf required.
 “We had 13 containers sitting in Vietnam, stuck there.
-They were filled with kits waiting for nuts and bolts, the right fasteners,” Wolf, the president of Fireside Outdoor, says about his predicament at the end of March.
+They were filled with kits waiting for nuts and bolts, the right fasteners,” Wolf, the president of Fireside Outdoor, said about his predicament at the end of March.
 All of those nuts and bolts come from China.
 What’s more, he says, the aluminum ingots his Vietnamese factory needs also come from China.
-“The coronavirus really exposed how dependent we are on China and their massive, disproportionate supply of raw materials,” he says.
+“The coronavirus really exposed how dependent we are on China and their massive, disproportionate supply of raw materials,” he said.
 “And that’s the key: disproportionate.
 It’s almost like Napoleon realizing he’s too far into Russia.”

 A reckoning is afoot, Wolf predicts.
-“We can’t all leave China in the short term,” says Wolf, who still makes 60 percent of his goods there.
+“We can’t all leave China in the short term,” said Wolf, who still makes 60 percent of his goods there.
 “But I can’t imagine there isn’t a boardroom in America that isn’t considering changing or offsetting their supply chain with China.”

 China has long been the world’s workshop, producing one fifth of the manufacturing output across the globe, according to the Brookings Institution, a public policy nonprofit.
 Increasingly, however, many companies have been wondering whether China is still the place to make their products.
 Some companies already have shifted elsewhere, or plan to.
 Nearly 40 percent of respondents in an American Chamber of Commerce in the People’s Republic of China survey in mid-2019 said they had either relocated manufacturing from China or were considering doing so.